rackerlabs/docs-dedicated-networking/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 -----------------------------------

 This setting allows the Pool Member (combination of IP and Port) to accept only new connections that match an existing persistence session.
-Use this feature to prevent new connections to a Pool Member without affecting existing client experience or other services on the same Node.
+Use this feature to prevent new connections to a Pool Member without affecting existing client connections on the same Pool Member.

-To monitor connection status of a Pool Member, see: `Show Pool Member Connection Status`_.
+To monitor connection stats of a Pool Member, see: `Retrieve statistics for pool members`_.
+Review the first object in the data array.
+The `serverside` object shows stats on activity to the member.

 To re-enable the Pool Member, see: `Enable Pool Member For Maintenance`_.